dappnode/DAppNode/CONTRIBUTING.md

 5. *Add testing*

     In general we aim for full test coverage.
 For this reason most issues completed should include full testing.
 If you think there should be an exception for your issue please reach out.
-Don't forget to test the relevant part of the DApp manually.

 6. *Run previous tests*